danieljharvey/functional-programming-is-boring/slides/lesson5-parsers.md

 const animalParserRight = right(animalParser, matchLiteral('.'))

 animalParserRight.parse('Dog') // None
-animalParserRight.parser('Dog.') // Some<["","."]>
+animalParserRight.parse('Dog.') // Some<["","."]>
 ```

 ## Great

 That's a **LOT** of things.
 I am sorry.

-However, I would say that this stuff is a lot more intuitive once you start
+As usual, talk is cheap, and the best way to gain an intuition to use this stuff, so let's do that.

-using it a bit, so we should probably do that.
+We're going to make lots of little parsers, building up to one for _email

-We are going to parse some _email addresses_, and then if we're really lucky,
+addresses_, and then if we're really lucky, some _meter serial numbers_.

-some _meter serial numbers_.
-What a day.
+What a time to be alive.